carblue/acos5/README.md

 The only way to know what OpenSC supports related to PKCS#15 is looking into the sources (it's spread over a couple of files, locate with grep -rnw sc_copy_asn1_entry and/or grep -rnw sc_format_asn1_entry) or alternatively look at [PKCS15.asn](https://github.com/carblue/acos5_64_gui/blob/master/source/PKCS15.asn "https://github.com/carblue/acos5_64_gui/blob/master/source/PKCS15.asn").<br>
 That PKCS15.asn is based on a published ASN.1 module `pkcs-15v1_1.asn` tailored to what current OpenSC version 0.19.0, ACOS5-64 and [libtasn1](https://www.gnu.org/software/libtasn1 "https://www.gnu.org/software/libtasn1") support. libtasn1 doesn't support classes/parameters, thus some 'unrolling' was done in there. acos5_64_gui uses that PKCS15.asn in order to detect, what is the type of ASN.1 DER data in card files (e.g. EF.AODF or EF.PrKDF or EF.Cert or ...), whether it's PKCS#15-compliant and display/decode/encode.
 That works (at least for my card content).

+"user consent"<br>
+This is a feature to constrain usage of token's RSA private keys: Only when the user allows  RSA private key usage case by case, then `acos5_64_compute_signature` and `acos5_64_decipher` are allowed to proceed operating for RSA private keys.<br>
+Independent from that, the RSA private key files should be created with "never allowed to read" and "allowed to perform crypto operations only after some condition fulfilled, like verify a pin" and that pin should be the same as the one required for a User Login.<br>
+I deem this feature invaluable, as many applications start asking for the User Login Pin, but never tell what they will do with that permission.
+Unconstrained, they could likely do everything after a Login.<br>
+How this works: First the driver must be compiled with "cfg=enable_acos5_64_ui" (see build.rs, other conditional compilation settings).
+This - as a default - enables this feature.
+The graphical part of this feature is based on [IUP](https://www.tecgraf.puc-rio.br/iup "https://www.tecgraf.puc-rio.br/iup"), thus that must be installed and the last 3 lines in build.rs must be activated (meaning removing leading //):<br>
+The one that contains cargo:rustc-cfg=enable_acos5_64_ui, the next where to find that library, and the last one that names the iup library to link.
+The same must be applied for acos5_64_pkcs15init's build.rs if that is installed.<br>
+That's it, except via opensc.conf the enabled status can be overridden by specifying user_consent_enabled = no;